 Jill Castek is Associate Professor in the department of Teaching, Learning, and Sociocultural Studies.
 Dr. Castek has a PhD from the University of Connecticut in Education Psychology emphasizing Cognition and Instruction with a focus on Literacy and Technology.
 She was a Neag fellow in the New Literacies Research Lab

-Drawing from theories on literacy and language, as well as research from education, new literacies, and new media scholars, her courses address the intersection of literacy and technology and examine the development of literate capacities, both in print and digital form, in classrooms and beyond them.
+Drawing from theories on literacy and language, as well as research from education, new literacies, and new media scholars, her courses address the intersection of literacy, technology, and learning, specifically the development of literate capacities, both in print and digital forms, in classrooms and beyond them.

 .
-Her work in disciplinary literacies explores how reading, writing, communicating, and collaborating digitally can support language development, knowledge building, and STEM learning.
+Her work in disciplinary literacies explores how reading, writing, communicating, and collaborating digitally can support language development, knowledge building, and collaboration.
 She supports efforts to affect digital equity and digital inclusion for all individuals and is active in designing learning environments and implementing supports for diverse learners through partnerships with a range of educational and community-based organizations.